lantiga/ki/README.md

 All of [mori](https://github.com/swannodette/mori).

-The following (growing) list of functions / special forms
+The following list of functions / special forms
 ```
 [] {} [$ ] {$ } add and apply atom bind catch chain cond def defmethod defmulti
 defn deref div do doto eq falsey finally fn fnth geq gt if if_not js leq letc